 - Includes child-friendly and inspiring learning materials such as posters and cartoon booklets.

 Good School Toolkit Study

-The Good School Toolkit Study is a collaboration between Raising Voices, the London School of Hygiene and Tropical Medicine and Makerere University to investigate the efficacy of the Toolkit in Ugandan schools.
+The Good School Toolkit Study was a collaboration between Raising Voices, the London School of Hygiene and Tropical Medicine and Makerere University to investigate the efficacy of the Toolkit in Ugandan schools.

 A Bold Question

 What does it take to prevent violence against children in school?
-We hypothesize that interventions must be systematic, holistic and led by the schools themselves.
-Teachers, students, the administration and the parents must all contribute and the process must have support of the local government officials.
+We hypothesized that interventions must be systematic, holistic and led by the schools themselves.

-The Good School Toolkit Study is a randomized controlled trial and is being conducted with 42 schools in the Luwero district of Uganda.
+The Good School Toolkit Study was a randomized controlled trial conducted with 42 schools in the Luwero district of Uganda.
 The primary outcome of the study is the reduction in physical violence against children.
-The baseline was conducted in 2012 and the follow up will be in 2014.
-Our goal is to understand the impact of the methodology and whether there is evidence to advocate for the Good School Toolkit as a credible tool for promoting quality education at scale within East Africa.
+The baseline was conducted in 2012 and the follow up was done in 2014.

 Good School Toolkit Adaptations